 Date: To: City of Maple Ridge, Planning Department Re: Burb Cannabis Application; #110 - 20110 Lo ougheed Hwy.
-To whom it may concern, Today I was approached by one of Burb's team of they have mentioned that during their application awareness to the community about their business members of our city. on process they are planning on bringing Burb has expressed to me that all their brand information can be found online, and their rezoning application will soon be discussed within city council meetings.
-I find it important that we only trust responsible established themselves in similar communities; Moody.
+To whom it may concern, Today I was approached by one of Burb's team of they have mentioned that during their application awareness to the community about their business members of our city. on process they are planning on bringing Burb has expressed to me that all their brand in rezoning application will soon be discussed with I find it important that we only trust responsible established themselves in similar communities; Moody.
 I am not in objection of Burb wanting to join our impact on the neighbourhood.
 Sincerely, Signature: Freedom of Information and Protection of Privacy Act Section 21 (1) Name: Address and Contact Info: